In the news

 “We never were.”

-By Hurubie Meko and Anusha Bayya, Jan.
+Hurubie Meko and Anusha Bayya, NY Times, Jan.
 31, 2024

 Times Square murder victim’s kin reaches out to men wrongfully convicted of slaying

 “…I believe in their innocence and I wish them the best in this fight,” Alary said.
 “They were surprised that I said that to them.
 They thought [my family] would be angry.
-No.
+No…For me, it’s a tragedy that they had to pay for a crime they did not commit.

-By Rocco Parascandola, Feb.
+Rocco Parascandola, The Daily News, Feb.
 12, 2024

 MAJOR WIN IN FIGHT FOR BROOKLYN MAN’S FREEDOM